 Letter Grade Definition Laboratory leadership has an exemplary vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States.
-A+ The laboratory is recognized across the DOE complex for its preeminent leadership and excellence in: identifying, engaging, and leveraging relationships with industry, other labs, academia, local, state, and federal government, community groups, and tribes to drive technology transfer and commercialization, education and workforce development, and community-based activities that benefit the laboratory, the DOE, the local and regional population, and the U.S. taxpayer; facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community-based activities; and, fostering a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider potential technology transfer and commercialization, education and workforce development, and community-based opportunities within their program work and other laboratory activities.
+The laboratory is recognized across the DOE complex for its preeminent leadership and excellence in: • identifying, engaging, and leveraging relationships with industry, other labs, academia, local, state, and federal government, community groups, and tribes to drive technology transfer and commercialization, education and workforce development, and community-based activities that benefit the laboratory, DOE, the local and regional population, and the U.S. taxpayer; • facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community-based activities; • fostering a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider and implement initiatives that enhance technology transfer and commercialization, education and workforce development, and community-based programs; • developing and submitting, as the prime applicant, applications for funding to public and private sector institutions and receiving funding from such institutions for technology transfer and commercialization-related projects; • encouraging multi-lab collaborations and joint technology development partnerships by participating in the development and submission of funding applications; • leveraging funding from public and private sector entities, including philanthropic institutions, to advance and achieve DOE technology transfer and commercialization of DOE-funded technologies and external technologies that support the DOE mission; • partnering with the public and private sectors to develop, contribute to, and review technology transfe

 The laboratory is recognized across the complex for being highly effective in developing national and regional public and private partnerships that significantly enhance DOE and laboratory outreach efforts and scientific missions.
 The laboratory staff are strongly encouraged to seek out and pursue potential technology transfer and commercialization, education and workforce development, and community-based activities that are clearly connected and/or complementary to their research and opportunities are available for staff to pursue such activities.
-The laboratory can demonstrate how this outreach informs their ongoing technology transfer and commercialization, education and workforce development, and community-based efforts and they are at the forefront of commercialization, education and workforce development, and community-based outcomes.
+The laboratory can demonstrate how this outreach informs its ongoing technology transfer and commercialization, education and workforce development, and community-based efforts, and they are at the forefront of technology transfer and commercialization, education and workforce development, and community-based outcomes.

-Laboratory leadership has a substantive vision for shepherding technology transfer and commercialization education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States.
+Laboratory leadership has a substantive vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States.